HomeAncient History

 venus of willendorf all sides

 With written records nonexistent and material evidence scarce, researchers understand very little about the culture that made this Venus figure.
-In particular, religious practices and other belief systems that might explain the significance of prehistoric artworks do not leave much trace in the archaeological record.
+In particular, religious practices and other belief systems that might explain the cultural significance of prehistoric artworks do not leave much trace in the archaeological record.
 Therefore, we lack most of the context that would help us to better understand these mysterious figures.
 Archaeology, visual analysis, and speculation are our only possible sources for answers.

 cycladic female figure

-Marble female figure, Cycladic, 4500-4000 BCE, via the Metropolitan Museum of Art
+Marble female figure, Cycladic, c.
+4500-4000 BCE.
+Source: Metropolitan Museum of Art

 A recent study has looked at the distribution of Venus figures according to their find spots, noting that the statues became measurably more voluptuous with increased proximity to glaciers.
 Remember that these figures were made during the last Ice Age, a time with much colder temperatures and more abundant glaciers than we are used to today.
 In such conditions, body fat would have been necessary for survival, perhaps particularly so for pregnant women.
 Therefore, this study has proposed that the heavyset Venus figures may have been personal charms meant to help their female owners achieve a then-desirable body type.
-Remember however, that while the majority of Venus-type figures portray women with very full figures, some do not.
+Remember, however, that while the majority of Venus-type figures portray women with very full figures, some do not.

 Other, more sensational suggestions include the idea that the Venus was an example of prehistoric pornography or a sex toy.
 Facebook seems to agree, since it has censored images of the Venus of Willendorf.
 Inevitably, some people have wanted to see them as indications of ideal female beauty in the Ice Age.
 In fact, that’s how this famous object got its colloquial name.

-The Venus of Willendorf is Not a Venus
+The Willendorf Venus is Not a Venus

 venus of willendorf findspot

 In reality, we have absolutely no way of knowing what any of the Venus figures meant to the cultures that originally made them.
-They may or may not have represented beauty and fertility, and their prehistoric makers may or may not have had a Venus-like deities in their pantheon.
+They may or may not have represented beauty and been fertility symbols, and their prehistoric makers may or may not have had Venus-like deities in their pantheon.
 As some scholars have astutely pointed out, we cannot even be sure how gender and sexuality were understood among prehistoric cultures, and we certainly don’t know if these figures’ intended users were male or female.
 Modern scholars’ views and assumptions about society, gender, and sexuality are therefore likely to cloud any possible interpretation.

 venus dolni vestonice

-Venus of Dolni Vestonice, 29,000-25,000 BCE, photo by Petr Novák, via realmofhistory.com
+Venus of Dolni Vestonice, c.
+29,000-25,000 BCE.
+Source: Petr Novák via realmofhistory.com

 Even if they’re correct, however, we genuinely have no way to know that conclusively.
 Anthropologist Bruno David is quite accurate in his observation that “The interpretations that have been attributed to them [Venus figurines] seem to reflect more the culture and preconceptions of those doing the interpreting over the past 150 years than the Upper Palaeolithic cultures from which they came.
 From male-dominated viewpoints in the first part of the twentieth century to more self-reflective approaches that focused on the social construction of gender and calls for self-determination following the 1960s, to the symbolic power of information exchange in the 1980s, Venus figurines have become a useful way of exposing the sociology of our own Western biases.”
 (David, Bruno, Cave Art, 2017)

-What we can be sure of, however, is that the Venus of Willendorf had real importance.
+What we can be sure of, however, is that the Venus of Willendorf and other Venus figurines had real importance.
 We can know this because some prehistoric person took the time and effort out of their demanding hunter-gatherer existence to make it.
 Although we don’t understand its significance today, the sculpture has a lasting fascination for us.
 As proof, look no further than Nina Paley’s Goddess Gifs and Latvian artist Brigita Zelča-Aispure’s Venus of Willendorf 21st Century sculpture in Riga.
 As for the key questions — whether she was some kind of goddess or an insight into prehistoric ideal female beauty, all we can do is speculate.